spatiotemporal-data/spatiotemporal-data.github.io/posts/nsf_info.md

 - Data-driven decision-making
 - Urban sustainability strategies

-(The value of standarized tensor representation for mobility dataset in AI applications)
+(The value of standarized tensor representation for human mobility datasets in AI applications)

 **Computing technologies:**